hitbtc-com/hitbtc-api/README.md

 `DELETE /api/2/order`

-Cancel all active orders, or all active orders for specified symbol.
+Cancel all active orders, or all active orders for a specified symbol.

 Parameters: